darienmt/darienmt.github.io/_posts/2016-03-06-advent-of-code-day-06.markdown

 disqus_identifier: advent-of-code-day06
 ---
 # First puzzle
 In this puzzle, we are going to receive instructions on how to turn on/off lights our 1000x1000 light grid.
-The question we need to solve is how many light are on after all the instructions are executed.
+The question we need to solve is how many lights are on after all the instructions are executed.

 Lights are numbered from 0 to 999.
 The instructions on the input are as follows: